alexdrone/CoreRender/README.md

   func incrementCounter() {
     self.state.count += 1 .              // Update the state.
     print("count: \(self.state.count)")
-    nodeHierarchy?.setNeedsReconcile()   // Trigger the reconciliation algorithm on the view hiearchy associated to this controller.
+    nodeHierarchy?.setNeedsReconcile()   // Trigger the reconciliation algorithm on the view hiearchy associated to this }
-  }
 }